 The City provides a full range of services including police protection; fire and ambulance services; construction and maintenance of highways, streets and infrastructure; and recreational activities and cultural events.
-In addition to general government activities, the governing body controls the Water Fund, the Wastewater Fund, the Power Fund, the Solid Waste Management Fund, the Storm Water Fund, the Telecommunication Fund, and the Murray Parkway Recreation Fund; therefore, these activities are included in the reporting entity.
+In addition to general government activities, the governing body controls the Redevelopment Agency of Murray City, the Municipal Building Authority of Murray City, the Library Fund, the Water Fund, the Wastewater Fund, the Power Fund, the Solid Waste Management Fund, the Storm Water Fund, the Telecommunication Fund, and the Murray Parkway Recreation Fund; therefore, these activities are included in the reporting entity.
 However, the Murray City School District does not meet the established criteria for inclusion in the reporting entity, and accordingly, is excluded from this report.